 ATHLETE BOARD REPRESENTATIVE - an Athlete Member elected to represent athletes in the House of Delegates and on the Board of Directors.

-ATHLETE REPRESENTATIVE – shall be (a) an athlete member in good standing; (b) currently competing or chan competed with the two (2) immediately preceding years, in a USA Swimming sanctioned event conducted by IES or another LSC, and (c) have his or her place or permanent residence in the Territory and expect to reside therein throughout at least the first half of the term (other than periods of enrolment in an institution of higher education).
+ATHLETE REPRESENTATIVE – shall be (a) an athlete member in good standing; (b) currently competing or chan competed with the two (2) immediately preceding years, in a USA Swimming sanctioned event conducted by IES or another LSC, and (c) have their place or permanent residence in the Territory and expect to reside therein throughout at least the first half of the term (other than periods of enrolment in an institution of higher education).

 BOARD MEMBER - a member of the Board of Directors, including the At-Large Board Members.